-IOM Issues Report on Essential Health Benefits under Health Care Reform
+IOM Issues Report on Essential Health Benefits under the ACA

 On October 6, 2011, the Institute of Medicine (IOM) issued a report that provides guidance to the US Department of Health and Human Services (HHS) on how to determine essential health benefits.
-Under health care reform, HHS must identify essential health benefits that must be covered by certain insurance plans, including those participating in state-based health insurance exchanges.
+Under the Affordable Care Act (ACA), HHS must identify essential health benefits that must be covered by certain insurance plans, including those participating in state-based health insurance exchanges.

-Under health care reform, certain insurance plans, including those participating in the state-based health insurance exchanges, must cover essential health benefits.
+Under the Affordable Care Act (ACA), certain insurance plans, including those participating in the state-based health insurance exchanges, must cover essential health benefits.
 On October 6, 2011, the Institute of Medicine issued a report, Essential Health Benefits: Balancing Coverage and Cost, that provides guidance to the Department of Health and Human Services (HHS), that provides guidance to the US Department of Health and Human Services (HHS) on how to determine essential health benefits.
 Because the report provides a set of criteria and methods for HHS to develop a package of essential health benefits, it should be influential in forthcoming guidance from HHS.Close speedread

 Beginning in 2014, health insurance exchanges are being established to provide a competitive market through which individuals and employees of small business can obtain private health insurance.
 Only qualified health plans that meet certain requirements, such as providing EHBs, can be sold in the exchanges.
 The EHBs include diagnostic, preventive and therapeutic services and products that have been defined as "essential" by the US Department of Health and Human Services (HHS).
 This package of benefits constitutes the minimum set of benefits that plans must cover but insurers may offer additional benefits.